titom73/anta-malaga/slides.md

 ```

 ### Coding the test
-[test(self) -> None](https://www.anta.ninja/stable/api/models.md#anta.models.AntaTest.test) is an abstract method that must be implemented.
+[test(self) -> None](https://www.anta.ninja/stable/api/models#anta.models.AntaTest.test) is an abstract method that must be implemented.
 It contains the test logic that can access the collected command outputs using the `instance_commands` instance attribute and __must__ set the `result` instance attribute accordingly.
 It must be implemented using the `AntaTest.anta_test` decorator that provides logging and will collect commands before executing the `test()` method.
 > Useful tip: when coding this method, use `<EOS command> | json` in EOS CLI to see the JSON output of the command to being parsed.
 > You can also use `anta debug run-cmd --device <EOS inventory device> --command "<EOS command>"`

 **That's it!
 We've just reviewed a simple test in ANTA.**

 ---
-# Developing tests with ANTA
+# Developing tests with ANTA - Inputs

 Now, we would like to define a test that have inputs.
 Let's consider the following test catalog: